 The interesting thing about HIV and AIDs is its longevity in the body.
 Much of the condition deals with the health of T-Cells which play a major role in the immune system, protecting against infections.
 If T-cell counts remain high, people with the condition can live for 20 or more years without any major impact on their health.
 The trouble with this is the fact that many men fail to be tested on a regular basis and thus it is easy for men to pass the disease during unprotected sex.
 There is no known cure for HIV or AIDS.

 Rounding out the top three STDs men have to worry about is gonorrhea and chlamydia.
 While condom awareness campaigns and a strong push for having only protected sex has become a part of the current culture, gonorrhea and chlamydia remain active and thriving.
-In 2005, there were more than 330,000 newly diagnosed cases of gonorrhea.
-That means more than 330,000 people chose to have unprotected sex.
-While this number is astounding, experts believe the real number of cases contracted (but not reported or diagnosed) is more near 650,000.

 While syphilis, HIV/AIDs and gonorrhea, and chlamydia may be the most common STDs men contract, other common STDs contracted by men are Herpes Simplex and Human Papilloma Virus or HPV.